• Published August 15, 2024

 Finally, successful change leaders never assumed they had all the answers.
 They asked lots of questions and gathered formal and informal feedback.
 After all, great leaders are great learners.
 The input and feedback allowed them to make continual adjustments during the change.
 In the case of unsuccessful changes, leaders didn’t ask as many questions or gather accurate information, which left them without the knowledge they needed to make appropriate adjustments along the way.

-Lastly, change leaders should recognize that leading people through complex change is difficult, and that all changes, even positive ones, come at a cumulative cost.
+Lastly, managers who are tasked with leadership through change should recognize that leading people through complex change is difficult, and that all change comes at a cumulative cost.
 Simply put, change can drain employees — and leaders, too.

 That’s why successful change leadership also requires resilience.
 Resilience helps people handle change’s inherent pressure, uncertainty, and setbacks.
 Leaders need to build their own reserves in support of their mental and physical health, and can guide others to face change in healthy and sustainable ways by learning and sharing practices for resilient leadership.
 In the end, that’s one other thing that change leaders need to be able to stay the course and succeed.